s-abdullah/MyNeuralNetwork/README.md

 # MyNeuralNetwork
-A fully connected neural network.
+A fully connected neural network using numpy only.
 Working on the Cifar10 data.
-Only made using Numpy

 ## Training
-This is for a 2 hidden layer network with 300 and 250 neuraons respectively.
-Cross Entropy was used
+This is for a 2 hidden layer network with 300 and 250 neurons respectively.
+Cross Entropy Loss was used

 The Graph progression can be seen below for the loaded weights.
 Unfortunately these loaded weights only achieved a validation accuracy of 47.94 before google collab crash.